SebbyFur/Bomberman-STE/README.md

 # Bomberman-CPP
-A small Bomberman game written in C++
+A small Bomberman System written in C++